Life Insurance With Pre-Existing Conditions: Everything You Need to Know

 PREPARING FOR YOUR LIFE INSURANCE MEDICAL EXAM

-Gather your medical records, current prescription list and physician contact information beforehand.
-Avoid caffeine and exercise on exam day, as both can temporarily elevate blood pressure and heart rate.
-Schedule your exam for the morning when possible, as vital signs are often more stable earlier in the day.
+Have your medical records, current prescription list and physician contact information ready.
+Skip caffeine and exercise before the exam, since they raise blood pressure and heart rate.
+Schedule your exam for the morning if you can.
+Your vital signs are more stable then.

 Reapplying for Life Insurance With Pre-Existing Conditions

-If you're denied coverage, don't give up permanently.
-Wait at least six months before reapplying, especially if your health has improved or you've reached important milestones like cancer remission anniversaries or better diabetes control.
+If you're denied coverage, wait at least six months before reapplying, particularly if your health improves or you hit milestones like cancer remission anniversaries or better diabetes control.

-Document your health improvements with physician letters highlighting stable test results, successful treatment compliance, or lifestyle changes.
-Updated lab work, cardiac stress tests or specialist evaluations can demonstrate improved insurability.
-Your doctor's letter should specifically address how you've managed your condition and your current prognosis.
+Get physician letters documenting your health improvements with stable test results, successful treatment compliance or lifestyle changes.
+Updated lab work, cardiac stress tests or specialist evaluations show you're healthier.
+Your doctor's letter should explain how you've managed your condition.

-Consider applying with different insurers, as each company has different underwriting guidelines.
-An insurer that denies coverage for your specific condition might approve you two years later, while another company might offer coverage immediately.
+Apply with different insurers because each company has different underwriting guidelines.
+An insurer that denies coverage for your specific condition might approve you two years later, while another insurer might offer coverage immediately.
 Working with an independent agent who knows which insurers are most favorable to your condition can save months of trial and error.

 Cheapest Life Insurance for Pre-Existing Conditions: Bottom Line

 We analyzed the most affordable life insurance companies and plans for pre-existing medical conditions.
-Our research found that Lincoln Financial and Transamerica offer the most affordable rates if you have an existing condition.
+We found that Lincoln Financial and Transamerica offer the lowest rates if you have an existing condition.
 You can also find good deals with Protective, North American and Midland National.

 Compare Life Insurance Rates